williamhpark/music_generation/README.md

 ### Demonstration

-The thought process behind the RNN model code is outlined in [this notebook](https://github.com/williamhpark/music_generation/blob/main/Music_Generating_Recurrent_Neural_Network.ipynb), which can be ran in Google Colab.
+To see how the RNN model pipeline was built, refer to [this Colab notebook](https://github.com/williamhpark/music_generation/blob/main/Music_Generating_Recurrent_Neural_Network.ipynb), which can be ran in Google Colab.

 Here's a demonstration of the web UI's functionality (sound on).
 The model currently requires more tuning to make the melodies sound more "musical":